 Instacart Logo

 The company’s team created the new visual style for Instacart in collaboration with the American consulting firm TwentyFirstCenturyBrand and the British advertising agency Wolff Olins.
 The developers originally planned to keep the carrot icon even though the business had expanded beyond food delivery.
-Thanks to this, the modernized emblem looks as friendly as the old one.
+This makes the modernized emblem look as friendly as the old one.

 The designers reimagined the familiar orange vegetable, inspired by the ideas of transformation and movement.
-So the carrot, which previously hung indefinitely in space, was “planted” in an imaginary earth.
-Its top of green leaves in the form of a downward arrow symbolizes the ease of adding items to the shopping cart.
+So the carrot, previously hung indefinitely in space, was “planted” in an imaginary earth.
+The top of the green leaves, in the form of a downward-pointing arrow, symbolizes the ease of adding items to the shopping cart.
 This is the most dynamic element of the Instacart identity.
 The orange part of the carrot protruding from the ground is the epitome of good taste.
 And it’s not just about the taste of the food.

-The soft curves of the emblem are in harmony with the rounded and smooth geometry of the wordmark, which is located on the right.
+The soft curves of the emblem harmonize with the rounded, smooth geometry of the wordmark on the right.
 As in the previous version, all letters are lowercase, but now they have a different shape.
 Designers used glyphs with lots of angles and unusual cuts.
 Remarkably, the two “t” in the inscription look different: one has a prominent horizontal stroke on the left, while the other does not.
 This was done so that there would be no extra space between “r” and “t” at the end of a word.
-The logo was launched at the end of March 2022 on Instacart apps.
+The logo was launched at the end of March 2022 on the Instacart app.

 Font and Colors